github/codeql/misc/bazel/internal/ripunzip/README.md

-These LFS files are distributions of [ripunzip](https://github.com/google/ripunzip), compiled locally with `cargo install ripunzip`.
+These LFS files are distributions of [ripunzip](https://github.com/google/ripunzip), compiled with this [workflow](https://github.com/github/codeql/actions/workflows/build-ripunzip.yml).
 A [copy](./LICENSE.txt) of the ripunzip license is included.